drufball/yosai/_posts/2019-02-09-collateral.md

 A short dwarven woman with broad features followed close behind the beetle man.
 Her shoulders were hunched.
 A long, blond ponytail whipped about her head as her gaze darted back and forth.
 In her bare hands were two softly pulsing balls of fire.

 The third figure was a short, stocky man wearing loose-fitting green pants and a brown leather jacket.
 Over the jacket was a dark green vest.
 The man’s face was obscured by a conical straw hat.
 As he entered the clearing, the other two looked to him deferentially.
 He turned to the beetle man.
-“You said you heard something from this direction, Sejii?”
+“You said you heard something from this direction, Seiji?”

-Seiji stroked a greying  as he peered into the woods, his eyes squinting to penetrate the gloom.
+Seiji stroked a greying mustache as he peered into the woods, his eyes squinting to penetrate the gloom.
 “I would stake my honor on it.
 Hideyo, don’t be shy now lass, could you hold those flames a bit higher so we can see further?”

 Chiyoko tensed, preparing to run.
 But the man in the straw hat placed a hand on Hideyo’s shoulder.
 “Hold on a second, I’d prefer to avoid announcing our location too prominently if we can.
 We left the rest of our force behind so we could catch up faster, not so we could be jumped by every beast in the forest.
 Seiji, can you sense the fox’s presence nearby?”